Home > Country

 Currency: 1 Cape Verde Escudo (CVE) of 100 Centavos.

-Main Industries: Food and beverages, fish processing, shoes and garments, salt mining and ship repair.
+Main Industries: Food, beverages, fish processing, shoes, garments, salt mining and ship repair.

 Environment: